Quick Guide To Peri Workout Nutrition And Supplements For Each Neurotype

 Food: Over time, one of the best ways I found to keep type 2A’s diet effective and efficient around workout is to keep their meal frequency low.
 Not necessarily intermittent fasting, but just a lower meal frequency.
 Let’s say eating 3 times a day, or every 5 hours is enough to let them release glucagon and keep insulin level low.

 And that’s where they get the most benefits because of their high GABA level, they have poor release of glucagon which can make fat loss harder to happen quickly.
 To counteract, consume the necessary daily calories over less meals and allow for more time between meals.
 Their energy levels will be higher this way.

-Type 2A don’t necessarily need to eat prior to the workout, they can but not necessarily an hour before.
+Type 2A doesn’t necessarily need to eat prior to the workout, they can but not necessarily an hour before.
 Instead, one trick is to start the workout on an empty stomach and add intra workout nutrition once the workout is well started.

-A rich EAA and carbohydrates drink sip along the workout will provide the necessary nutriments for growth while the fasted state before the workout will allow them to release epinephrine and glucagon.
+A rich EAA and carbohydrates drink sip along the workout will provide the necessary nutrients for growth while the fasted state before the workout will allow them to release epinephrine and glucagon.
 This said, type 2As who are looking to add muscle mass can benefit from adding some proteins before the workouts.

 Supplements: Yerba mates is one of the best supplements to improve the release of the GLP-1 (glucagon-like peptide-1).
 Consuming it morning (fasted) or pre-workout if stomach is empty can really accelerate fat loss.
 Dosage can vary from the individual tolerance, experiment and increase over time.